 - Deploy one of the top CRM systems

 Now that you’ve documented how your time is spent, the fun can really begin.

-A system like Insightly can help create work standardization while simultaneously reducing your propensity toward forgetfulness.
+Top CRM systems, like Insightly, can help create work standardization while simultaneously reducing your propensity toward forgetfulness.
 To illustrate, let’s see how client invoicing can be streamlined with Insightly.